balandinodidonato/MyoMapper/README.md

 <a href="https://github.com/balandinodidonato/MyoMapper/releases"><strong>DOWNLOAD MyoMapper</strong> </a> or also HACK IT by editing the <a href="https://github.com/balandinodidonato/MyoMapper">source code</a>.
 Full details about MyoMapper can be found through the [**WIKI PAGE**](https://github.com/balandinodidonato/MyoMapper/wiki).

-Of course do not forget to film your performance realised with MyoMapper and show me what did realise with it.

 <img src="https://raw.githubusercontent.com/balandinodidonato/MyoMapper/documentatation/docs/MyoMapper.png" width="600" alt="MyoMapper-EMG" />